offbynull/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-This algorithm selects a random k-mer from each sequence to form a motif matrix.
+This algorithm selects a random k-mer from each sequence to form an initial motif matrix.
 Then, for each sequence, it finds the k-mer that has the highest probability of matching that motif matrix.
 Those k-mers form the members of a new motif matrix.
 If the new motif matrix scores better than the existing motif matrix, the existing motif matrix gets replaced with the new motif matrix and the process repeats.
 Otherwise, the existing motif matrix is selected.

 In theory, this algorithm works because all k-mers in a sequence other than the motif member are considered to be random noise.
 As such, if no motif members were selected when creating the initial motif matrix, the profile of that initial motif matrix would be more or less uniform: